Ryarralk/Gw2ChatBoxEx/README.md

 Here's the VirusTotal final report : [VirusTotal](https://www.virustotal.com/gui/file/f06530f33b019afe438d58317f5905fa670c256347bb5459d8f10804a902c6a5/detection)

-The program shouldn't be against the ToS of Guild Wars 2.
-Use it as your own risk.
+The program shouldn't be against the ToS of Guild Wars 2 as it respect the rules of 1 key = 1 action and is working the same way as a Autokey script to play music insruments.

+That said, use it as your own risk.
 I'm not responsible if you have been banned from the game for using the application.

 ## Support